ve280/code-check/p4/README.md

 ### clang-check [6 marks]

-`clang-check` is used to generate the ast tree from the source file `p2.cpp` and check number of lines in each function.
+`clang-check` is used to generate the ast tree from the source file `binaryTree.cpp` and check number of lines in each function.

 For each function that exceeds 50 lines, 1 point is deducted, until 6 such functions are found.